Where is Galloway? A quiet corner of Scotland to explore.

 Where is Galloway?

-Truly, I don’t think many of these Edinburgh-focused visitors to Scotland ever ask the question about where Galloway is.
+Truly, I don’t think many of these Edinburgh-focused visitors to Scotland ever think about Galloway or its location.
 No, they just hurtle on northwards through the Scottish Borders.
 Many even ignore the old Scottish Borders’ strap-line ‘Scotland’s leading short-break destination’.
 (Unless they mis-read it as ‘Scotland’s leading short-bread destination.
 I know I do.)

 In which part of Scotland is Galloway?